 - Flexible, dynamic networking based on Software Defined Networking and Network Virtualization

-- Resource management in wireless networks: Device-to-Device Communication, machine-type communication, wireless sensor networks
+- Resource management in wireless networks: Software-defined RAN, machine-type communication, wireless sensor networks

 - Network planning and techno-economic analysis of converged networks